Teaching of English to Speakers of Other Languages, Minor- K-12

 |Special Topics in Teaching English to Speakers of Other Languages|

-This minor is restricted to students in the College of Education and Human Sciences: The Department of Education for Equity and Justice: Option C, and leads to licensure in TESOL in grades K-12 when combined with another K-12 major.
+This minor is restricted to students in the College of Education and Human Sciences: The Department of Education for Equity and Justice: Option C, and leads to licensure in TESOL in grades K-12.

 NOTE 1: As a requirement for the TESOL Minor, all students must complete the University Writing Requirement.
 Oral proficiency in English will be determined by an interview and/or a SPEAK Test, a test of oral proficiency for non-native speakers of English.
 Students not passing the oral proficiency test will be required, before retesting, to take CJ 202 and/or an English composition class.
 The student will select classes in consultation with the TESOL advisor.